-Add the minced/ground chicken to the same pan.
+- Add the minced/ground chicken to the same pan.
 With a silicone spatula, stir occasionally until the chicken is cooked.
-It’s not necessary to completely break the mince up.
-In fact it’s preferable to have some pieces.
+It’s not necessary to completely break up the mince.
+In fact, it’s preferable to have some pieces.
 When cooked, lift it out onto the plate with the prawns.
 Set aside.
 Discard the liquid which is left.

-Add the noodles to a bowl.
+- Add the noodles to a medium-size bowl.
 Add the prawns and chicken mince, along with the fish sauce, palm sugar and lime juice.
 Mix them together well.

-Then add the red/purple onion, spring onion/scallion, dried chilli flakes, coriander and tomato.
+- Then add the red onion, scallion, dried chilli flakes, coriander and tomato.
 Mix well.

-Check that the balance of flavour is to your taste and adjust accordingly if necessary.
+- Check that the balance of flavour is to your taste and adjust accordingly if necessary.
 You should be able to detect sweet, sour, salty and spicy flavours.

-- Tip onto a serving dish, sprinkle with the peanuts.
-Add additional coriander leaves and fresh chilli slices if using.
+- Tip onto a serving dish, sprinkle with the peanuts and serve.
+Add additional coriander leaves and fresh chilli slices if using. – see Note 7

-*Mung bean vermicelli are made from mung bean starch and water, therefore they are naturally gluten-free.
+- Mung bean vermicelli is made from mung bean starch and water, therefore they are naturally gluten-free.
 These are not to be confused with rice vermicelli; just check the label to be sure.

 - The Australian tablespoon is 20 ml or 4 teaspoons.
 In many other countries, the tablespoon is 15 ml or 3 teaspoons so you may have to adjust your measurements accordingly.

 - Thai fish sauce is available from supermarkets or Asian grocers.
 It is one of the basic ingredients in Thai food.
-Do not be deterred by the “fishy” smell; it is pungent but adds umami flavour and is counteracted by the use of lime juice and herbs.
-It is readily available in supermarkets.
+Do not be deterred by the “fishy” smell; it is pungent but adds umami flavour and is counteracted by the lime juice and herbs.